 2.)
 After the Nintendo and Rare logo screens fade out, a 3D monitor will appear to start plaything the movie.
 At this point, Dolphin will present one of the 3 variations I mentioned before

-#16 Updated by skidau over 4 years ago
+#16 Updated by skidau almost 5 years ago

 The game might be desyncing because of the RTC.
 To test if this is the case, turn on Dolphin movie recording and check if that prevents the game from freezing: